Rachelle Yarros

-Rachelle Slobodinsky Yarros (May 18, 1869 – March 17, 1946) was an American physician who supported the use of birth control and the social hygiene movement.
+Rachelle Slobodinsky Yarros (18 May 1869 – 17 March 1946) was an American physician who supported the use of birth control and the social hygiene movement.
 A graduate of the Woman's Medical College of Pennsylvania, Yarros resided at Hull House for many years and opened the second birth control clinic in the nation there.
 She was an obstetrician/gynecologist affiliated with the University of Illinois at Chicago and the Chicago Lying-in Hospital.

-Yarros' social causes included assisting with the founding of the American Social Hygiene Association and founding the first premarital and marital counseling service in the United States.
+Yarros' social causes included assisting with the founding of the American Social Hygiene Association (ASHA) and founding the first premarital and marital counseling service in the United States.
 Yarros was married to journalist and anarchist Victor Yarros.
 Late in life, she left Chicago for Florida and then California, dying of heart problems in San Diego.
-She has also used the penname Rosa Slobodinsky when writing an Anarchist pamphlet.
+She also used the penname Rosa Slobodinsky when writing an Anarchist pamphlet.

 Early life

 Rachelle Slobodinsky was born into a wealthy family in Berdychiv, a city near Kiev.
 Her parents were Joachim and Bernice Slobodinsky.
 Joining a subversive political organization when she was 13, Slobodinsky found herself gaining attention from Czarist police when she was 17, and her parents gave her enough money to escape to the United States.
 She fled to New York, where she got a job sewing at a sweatshop.
 She later moved to Boston, where she met her future husband, Victor Yarros.
 He was a Russian immigrant, journalist and anarchist.